-Place the dough in an oiled bowl, turning it over to coat, then cover with a kitchen towel and allow to rise until doubled in size, about 60-90 minutes.
+Place the dough in an oiled bowl, turning it over to coat, then cover with a kitchen towel and allow it to rise until it has doubled in size, about 60-90 minutes.

 Spray a 9" x 13" baking dish with nonstick spray.
 Set aside.